PUBLIC ADMINISTRATION (PUBA)

 This course provides public managers with the basic knowledge to successfully invest in and manage strategic information technology projects.

-Community revitalization requires mastery of community development techniques, the real estate development process, and public-private partnerships.
-Methods include demographic trend analysis, stakeholder identification, government entitlement review, area and parcel analysis, market research, and pro forma financial analysis.
-Methods will be reinforced by assisting North Carolina communities with actual revitalization projects.
+Community revitalization requires mastery of community development methods, the real estate development process, and public-private partnerships.
+Techniques include demographic trend analysis, stakeholder identification, government entitlement review, area and parcel analysis, market research, and pro forma financial analysis.

 PUBA 735.
 Community Revitalization Applied.
 3 Credits.